Mount St John, Queensland: Education

 North Trade Training Centre is a technical college of TAFE Queensland at 763-773 Ingham Road (19.2603°S 146.7276°E).

 There are no schools in the suburb.
-The nearest schools are Garbutt State School in neighbouring Garbutt to the east and Bohlevale State School in Burdell to the west.
-The nearest secondary school is Heatley State College in Heatley to the south.
+The nearest government primary schools are Garbutt State School in neighbouring Garbutt to the east and Bohlevale State School in Burdell to the west.
+The nearest government secondary school is Heatley Secondary College in Heatley to the south.

 Facilities

 Mount St John Wastewater Treatment Plant is a sewage treatment plant in Mount St John Road (19.2541°S 146.7436°E).
 It is operated by the Townsville City Council.
 It processes 16,000 kL of waste water each day and operates continuously through the year.
 It services the suburbs of Kirwan, the Upper Ross River area, the Northern Beaches, and parts of Garbutt and Currajong.
 The treated water is then used to irrigate the Rowes Bay golf course or is discharged into Snaggy Creek, a tributary of the Bohle River.